jsilberm/newdocs/content/Drivers/sonic/sonic_api_userguide.md

 XTS (XEX-based tweaked-codebook mode with ciphertext stealing) is a symmetric algorithm and requires a key, and a key index definition in the key index descriptor table.

-The initialization is done by calling the **‘pnso_set_key_dec_idx’ **function and set the key for data encryption and a key for the descriptor index, please see below:
+The initialization is done by calling the **pnso_set_key_dec_idx** function and set the key for data encryption and a key for the descriptor index, please see below:

 * **key1**: Specifies the key that will be used to encrypt the data

 * **key2**: Specifies the key that will be used to encrypt initialization vector

-* key_size: Specifies the size of the key in bytes -- 16 and 32 bytes for AES128 and AES256 respectively.
+* **key_size**: Specifies the size of the key in bytes -- 16 and 32 bytes for AES128 and AES256 respectively.

 * **key_idx**: Specifies the key index in the descriptor table.